Knguyen-dev/cs-notes/Backend-notes/MongoDB_notes/README.md

 5. Create 'app.js' as its going to be our entry point for our project or api.
   This is where most of our code is going to go.

+# Database or API Pagination:
+- The idea of responding back with 20 or so items per page, and giving the option for the user to get the next page of items.
+  Usually given by a 'next' property with a page number parameter incremented or decremented.

 # POSTMAN
 - Allows us to simulate requests to an api and the response we get back.
 More importantly, we'd be able to do